LunarVim/LunarVim/docs/plugins/README.md

 # Removing Plugins

 Removing a plugin from the `lvim.plugin` table removes it from your configuration but not your system.
-Any plugins in the `start` directory will still autostart.
+Any plugins left in the `start` directory will still autostart.
 To remove them completely, run `:PackerClean`